 In this series of fairly comprehensive series of articles, we will be discussing the basics of project management and focus on the process, tools and techniques of project management.
-This is the series of articles, based on the PMBOK (Project Management Professional Certification) process.
-This series provides an impartial, accurate, and up-to-date point-of-view on PM.
+This is the series of articles, based on the PMBOK Project Management Professional Certification process.
+Identify the following word(s) considered for link insertion (Anchor Text) in the above mentioned REPLACED text:

 A key element of project management is control, which is often departing from the process model of project management articles.
 The tendency to separate control from the project process tends to add even more confusion to the project team.
 Control should not be absent, but it should be kept separate from the project process.
 Control comes from project governance and should be viewed as something a project manager must work at throughout the life of the project.
 As on a prince2 course qualification London.

 The PMBOK divides project into seven key stages and what a project manager should pay attention to during each stage is described in the PMBOK.
 The Another advantage of this methodology is keeping the project team and stakeholder excited about the progression, high on their teams as these daily activities of the project are likely to bring about organizational growth and increase revenues.
 Please become familiar with this methodology.
 The PMBOK was first created in 1976 and has been approved time and time again by leadership for a variety of reasons.